autonomys/subspace/crates/subspace-farmer/docs/plotting.md

 `Plotting` structure is the abstraction on top of the plotting process on the single replica.

-Plotting Instance that stores a channel to stop/pause the background farming task and a handle to make it possible to wait on this background task.
+Plotting Instance stores a channel to stop/pause the background plotting task and a handle to make it possible to wait on this background task.

 It does several things.